 From The Grindhouse Cinema Database

-Joel M. Reed (December 29, 1933) is an American film director, producer and writer.
-He is best known for directing the controversial Bloodsucking Freaks.
+Joel M. Reed (December 29, 1933-April 14, 2020) was an American film director, producer and writer who was best known for directing the controversial Bloodsucking Freaks.

 Reed wrote and directed Blood Bath (Terror, Night and the City) which was produced by the Trans-Orient Entertainment Corporation and had a budget of $100,000.
 In a 1974 interview with The New York Times, he described the film as a "contemporary, episodic occult-horror adventure".
 Harve Presnell starred in the film as a producer of horror films who arranges in his studio a Black Mass.